IBM/ibm-cloud-sdk-common/CONTRIBUTING_go.md

   3. Please add one or more tests to validate your changes.
   4. Make sure everything builds/tests cleanly
   5. Commit your changes
-  6. Push to your fork and submit a pull request to the **master** branch
+  6. Push to your fork and submit a pull request to the **main** branch

 ## Adding a new service